JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 $$\dot{\Omega} = \dot{A} + \dot{B}$$

-We can implement the `frule` in ChainRules` notation:
+We can implement the `frule` in ChainRules's notation:

 ```julia
 function frule(